KrasniKot/holbertonschool-machine_learning/math/linear_algebra/README.md

 - `mat3` should be the bottom-right, square, 3x3 matrix of `matrix`
 - You are not allowed to use any loops or conditional statements
 - Your program should be exactly 10 lines

+### 10. I'll Use My Scale:
+Write a function `def np_shape(matrix):` that calculates the shape of a `numpy.ndarray`:
+- You are not allowed to use any loops or conditional statements
+- You are not allowed to use `try/except` statements
+- The shape should be returned as a tuple of integers